Kurt Gödel: Mid-1930s: further work and U.S. visits

-Gödel earned his habilitation at Vienna in 1932, and in 1933 he became a Privatdozent (unpaid lecturer) there.
-In 1933 Adolf Hitler came to power in Germany, and over the following years the Nazis rose in influence in Austria, and among Vienna's mathematicians.
-In June 1936, Moritz Schlick, whose seminar had aroused Gödel's interest in logic, was assassinated by one of his former students, Johann Nelböck.
+Gödel earned his habilitation at Vienna in 1932, and in 1933 became a Privatdozent (unpaid lecturer) there.
+In 1933, Adolf Hitler came to power in Germany, and over the following years the Nazis rose in influence in Austria and among Vienna's mathematicians.
+In June 1936, Moritz Schlick, whose seminar had aroused Gödel's interest in logic, was murdered by one of his former students, Johann Nelböck.
 This triggered "a severe nervous crisis" in Gödel.
 He developed paranoid symptoms, including a fear of being poisoned, and spent several months in a sanitarium for nervous diseases.

 In 1933, Gödel first traveled to the U.S., where he met Albert Einstein, who became a good friend.
 He delivered an address to the annual meeting of the American Mathematical Society.
 During this year, Gödel also developed the ideas of computability and recursive functions to the point where he was able to present a lecture on general recursive functions and the concept of truth.
 This work was developed in number theory, using Gödel numbering.

 In 1934, Gödel gave a series of lectures at the Institute for Advanced Study (IAS) in Princeton, New Jersey, titled On undecidable propositions of formal mathematical systems.
-Stephen Kleene, who had just completed his PhD at Princeton, took notes of these lectures that have been subsequently published.
+Stephen Kleene, who had just completed his PhD at Princeton, took notes on these lectures that were later published.

 Gödel visited the IAS again in the autumn of 1935.
-The travelling and the hard work had exhausted him and the next year he took a break to recover from a depressive episode.
+The traveling and hard work had exhausted him and the next year he took a break to recover from a depressive episode.
 He returned to teaching in 1937.
 During this time, he worked on the proof of consistency of the axiom of choice and of the continuum hypothesis; he went on to show that these hypotheses cannot be disproved from the common system of axioms of set theory.